Secondary School Admissions September 2021

 - were eligible for free school meals in the last 6 years

-If you are unsure whether your child is eligible for priority admission to a school based on this criteria, please ask your child’s current school.
+If you are unsure whether your child is eligible for priority admission to a school based on these criteria, please ask your child’s current school.
 For more information please see our pupil premium page.

 Reading has two selective state grammar schools which use entrance tests as a basis for selecting pupils: